DarrenWestwood/virtuemart-plugin/README.md

 Select the configuration tab, paste your Merchant API Key and click on Save.

-**Make sure to click on the Test Setup button to finalize your setup with Blockonomics**
+**Make sure to click on the Test Setup button to finalise your setup with Blockonomics**

 You’re officially ready to accept Bitcoins on your Joomla site.